It's Florida, Man

 It's Florida, Man is an American anthology comedy television series created by Mark Herwick and Jeff Tomsic.
+It is based on the Australian series True Story with Hamish & Andy, created by Tim Bartley, Hamish Blake, Andy Lee, and Ryan Shelton, which released on the Nine Network.
 The series premiered on HBO on October 18, 2024.

-On November 21, 2024, it was renewed for a second season, which is set to premiere on November 28, 2025.
+In November 2024, the series was renewed for a second season, which premiered on November 28, 2025.
+In January 2026, the series was renewed for a third season.